ErinLynn2181/voter-app/Readme.md

 ?
 Would you like to include additional oAuth strategies?
 Twitter ?
 Would you like to use socket.io?
 No

 [?]
 May bower anonymously report usage statistics to improve the tool over time?
-(Y/n)  Y
+(Y/n)  N
 ```

 ### Note